 This is why grace is the most important element.
 With grace you can forgive, trust once again, and love your spouse the way that God loves you—unconditionally.

-Intimacy is defined by the fact that both parties involved are being equally satisfied.
-It is not to selfishly fulfil one partners desires—it’s a mutual bond that takes years to master.
+It is defined by the fact that both parties involved are being equally satisfied.
+It is not to selfishly fulfill one partner’s desires—it’s a mutual bond that takes years to master.

 Seriously, the older my husband and I get, the longer we are married, the better it is — it evolves with our marriage.

 My husband is my best friend.
 We do everything together, but also respect one another’s need for alone time.